mohammadhprp/IQ/README.md

-# IQ - Product Analyzer API
+# IQ 🧠

-A FastAPI-based service that analyzes product comments using AI to provide ratings, summaries, fake comment detection, and keyword extraction.
+A API-based service that analyzes product comments using AI to provide ratings, summaries, fake comment detection, and keyword extraction.

-## Features

-- Product rating analysis (1-5 scale)
-- Comment summary generation
-- Fake comment detection
-- Keyword extraction
-- RESTful API interface

 ## Prerequisites

-- Python 3.8+
+- Docker
 - Google API Key for Gemini AI

 ## Installation